tridactyl/tridactyl/bug-message.md

 (Note to self: make this block https://bugzilla.mozilla.org/show_bug.cgi?id=1215059 )

-Vimperator and pentadactyl are addons that replace most of the firefox UX with a keyboard-focused interface inspired by Vim.
-They enjoy moderate popularity and are particularly highlighted as "interesting add-ons" for porting on the mozilla wiki[0].
+Vimperator and pentadactyl are addons that replace most of the Firefox UX with a keyboard-focused interface inspired by Vim.
+They enjoy moderate popularity and are particularly highlighted as "interesting add-ons" for porting on the Mozilla wiki[0].

 From now on I'll just say "Vimperator" instead of "Vimperator and pentadactyl" or similar.